astroport-fi/astroport-core/contracts/pair_stable/README.md

 As an example, let's say the global ratio between two tokens x:y is 1.01:1 (1 x = 0.99 y), but the current ratio between the tokens in an Astroport pair is 1:1.01 (1 x = 1.01 y).
 Let's also say that someone may decide to LP in the x:y Astroport pool at the current 1:1.01 ratio.
 As the Astroport pool gets arbitraged to the global ratio, the amount of x & y tokens that the LP can withdraw changes because the total amounts of x & y tokens in the pool also change.

-> Note that before executing the `provide_liqudity` operation, a user must allow the pool contract to take tokens from their wallet and deposit them in the contract
+> Note that before executing the `provide_liqudity` operation, a user must allow the pool contract to take tokens from their wallet

 ### Slippage Tolerance for Providing Liquidity

 If a user specifies a slippage tolerance when they provide liquidity in a constant product pool, the pool contract makes sure that the transaction goes through only if the pool price does not change more than tolerance.

 As an example, let's say someone LPs in a pool and specifies a 1% slippage tolerance.
-The user LPs 200 UST and 200 ASSET.
-With a 1% slippage tolerance, `amountUSTMin` (the minimum amount of UST to LP) should be set to 198 UST, and `amountASSETMin` (the minimum amount of ASSET to LP) should be set to .99 ASSET.
-This means that, in a worst case scenario, liquidity will be added at a pool rate of 198 ASSET/1 UST or 202.02 UST/1 ASSET (200 UST + .99 ASSET).
+The user LPs 200 UST and 200 `ASSET`.
+With a 1% slippage tolerance, `amountUSTMin` (the minimum amount of UST to LP) should be set to 198 UST, and `amountASSETMin` (the minimum amount of `ASSET` to LP) should be set to .99 `ASSET`.
+This means that, in a worst case scenario, liquidity will be added at a pool rate of 198 `ASSET`/1 UST or 202.02 UST/1 `ASSET` (200 UST + .99 `ASSET`).
 If the contract cannot add liquidity within these bounds (because the pool ratio changed more than the tolerance), the transaction will revert.

 ## Traders